jefflunt/nmspec/README.md

 str     str_list            # strings (arrays of bytes)
 ```

+As of this writing, all types are sent with big-endian encoding.

 `*_list` types are ordered lists of elements (i.e. arrays).

 There is no support for mixed-type list, mostly because socket libraries seem to